PHT-Medic/documentation/docs/index.md

 !!! warning
     Under construction.
 This documentation is not complete.

 Documentation and [User Guide](user_interface.md) for the Personal Health Train (PHT) an open source, container based secure distributed analysis platform.
-For more information about the PHT you can also visit our [website](https://personalhealthtrain.de/).
+For more information about the PHT team, projects and collaborations you can also visit our [website](https://personalhealthtrain.de/).

 ## Repositories
 Multiple repositories are part of the PHT.
 These can be roughly separated into central components managed by the PHT Team